MicrosoftDocs/winapps-winrt-api/microsoft.windows.system.power/powermanager_userpresencestatuschanged.md

 ## -description

-Raised when the user status associated with the application's session has changed.
+Raised when the user status associated with the app's session has changed.

 ## -remarks